 - Cost per unit for scalable pilots

-Hardware innovation in 2026 is evolutionary, not disruptive — but it is operationally significant.
+Hardware innovation in 2026 is evolutionary, not disruptive — but operationally significant.

 What Should UC and IT Leaders Prioritise in 2026?

-Enterprise XR in 2026 succeeds when organisations align people, process, and technology from the outset.
+Enterprise XR succeeds when organisations align people, process, and technology from the outset.

 Deployment strategy should then address infrastructure readiness, including network capacity, identity integration, and endpoint security compliance.
 Structured pilot frameworks with predefined performance metrics prevent stagnation.